crowl0gic/nut-server-cfg/README.md

 I started out with NUT v2.7.4, but realized that an upgrade was necessary. v2.8.0 has a number of stability / functionality improvements for the SNMP driver and the systemd configuration as a whole.
 Since I wasn't able to locate an installer package for Debian or Ubuntu (as of 12/2022), I compiled and installed the tarball.
 I'm pleased to say that everything was straightforward and only minor modifications were needed.
 The configuration files demonstrate how to gracefully shutdown the NUT host and any client machines that are connected to it, before powering down the UPS itself.

 ### systemd
 NUT v2.8.0 comes with extensive scripts (upsdrvsvcctl and nut-driver-enumerator.sh) to manage the UPS drivers within systemd (v2.7.4 had a minimal implementation at best).
-This is especially important for those of us who run the snmp drivers, as a delayed network interface could cause the NUT driver to cycle indefinitely without ever establishing contact with the device.
+This is especially important for those of us who run the snmp drivers, as a delayed network interface could cause the NUT driver to cycle indefinitely without establishing contact with the device.

 I recommend using the new systemd integration as it's a significant improvement.
 Any v2.8.0 binaries you compile will still function with an old v2.7.4 installation for testing purposes.